opus-ua/beacon-backend/README.md

 Content-Type: application/json

 {
-    "id": 525600,
+    "id": 525600
-    "userid": 24601,
-    "username": "Jean Valjean",
-    "text": "Who am I?",
-    "latitude": 45.0,
-    "longitude": 45.0,
-    "time": "Sat Nov.
-7 21:13:33 CST 2015"
 }
 ```
-The response is not multi-part and will be identical
+The response is simply the id of the newly created beacon.
-to the supplied JSON, but with a post ID and time
-posted added.

-Note that in the future, once users have been fully
-implemented, a username will be returned along with
-all user IDs.

 ## Retrieving a Beacon